 Third, he assigned the task of keeping the crews flush with margaritas and beer.

-Fourth, I checked to make sure the sides were all entirely or mostly do-ahead.
+Fourth, I incorporated the logistics of the side dishes into our plan.
 With 16 people in the kitchen stuffing tamales, there wouldn’t be space or man-power to work on the side dishes.
 With a few modifications, nearly everything could be do-ahead.
 Mexican crema, condiments, and black beans could be made entirely ahead, and the rice could be prepped ahead except for about 10 minutes of stove-top work.

-COOKING FUNDAMENTALS – PLANNING A HANDS-ON COOKING PARTY WITH A GAGGLE OF COOKS.
+COOKING FUNDAMENTALS – HOW TO PLAN A HANDS-ON COOKING PARTY WITH A GAGGLE OF COOKS.
 We’ve all heard the saying: “Too many cooks spoil the broth”.
 But is that necessarily so?
 I prefer “The more the merrier” mindset – provided you have a good plan to keep things organized.

 The only changes I made were a few tweaks to the work schedule by moving, not only the sides, but also some tamale fillings into the “do-ahead “category.
 My experience catering large parties told me that we did not want to overtax the cooking crew’s stamina as these cooks were bridge-playing guests – not paid help.
 With Jim’s plan and many do-ahead steps, we would have a relaxed schedule: